boyeonihn/freecodecamp-korean/git-checkout-remote-branch-tutorial.md

 With Git, you can jump on another branch (another environment) and make changes there, while work goes on in other branches.

-## What does Git Checkout Remote Branch mean?
+## Git Checkout Remote Branch는 무슨 뜻인가요?
 When you begin a project with Git, you get two environments: the local master branch (which exists in your computer), and the remote master branch (which exists in a Git-supported platform like GitHub).

 You can push changes from the local master branch to the remote master branch and also pull changes from the remote branch.